weavolutionmage/drachenwald/offices/seneschal/lawproposal2.md

 ---
-title: Call for comments: Drachenwald law 7.02.2.8.2 (event requirements for Crown Tournament participation)
+title: Call for comments
 toc: true
 toc_label: "Table of Contents"
 ---

+# Call for comments on event requirements for Crown Tournament participation

-# Introduction
+## Introduction

 Drachenwald Law Council is currently reviewing this section of the law to consider if it needs any changes, and if so, exactly what changes they should be.
-Therefore we are asking you to take a moment to read this and share your thoughts via the provided form.
+Therefore we are asking you to take a moment to read this and share your thoughts via the provided form no later than **August 31**.

-We would appreciate your comments on this subject; no later than 31 August.

 ## Reasoning behind this section of the law

-The law seeks to ensure that every participant in Crown Tournament is up to date with what is going on in the Kingdom, and has had the chance to become familiar with different areas and groups of Kingdom.
+The law seeks to ensure that every participant in Crown Tournament is up to date with what is going on in the Kingdom, and has had the chance to become familiar with different areas and groups of the Kingdom.
 Therefore, it sets a requirement for both a minimum number of events attended by all Crown Tournament entrants, as well as a time frame within which they must have attended those events.

 Please note that this is a requirement that Crown may waive, allowing Crown Tournament participants who have attended less events.